HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-lab-intro.md

 1. when the report was released*

-\*These elements have the following constraints: **SHALL** be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.
+\*These elements have the following constraints: **SHALL** be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected', or 'appended'.

 **Each DiagnosticReport Must Support:**